ReferenceType/StandardNetworkLibrary/README.md

    server.RemoteCertificateValidationCallback+= ...
    client.RemoteCertificateValidationCallback+= ...
 ```
-For base Server/Client where raw bytes are transfered you can use following classes.
+Base Server/Client where raw bytes are transfered.
 Method and callback signarures are identical to byte message models.
+There is no protocol implemented over base Server/Client, hence bytes may come fragmented depending on your MTU size.
 ```c#
    AsyncTcpServer server = new AsyncTcpServer(port: 20000);
    AsyncTpcClient client = new AsyncTpcClient();